seth-way/flashcards/README.md

 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)

 This project was completed during the 7th week of instruction during Turing's FE Software Development Bootcamp.
 TDD did slow down development, but also ensured code remained functional during all development & refactors.
-It took myself roughly 4 days or 15 hours to complete this console app.
+It took roughly 4 days or 15 hours to complete this console app.

 ### Contributors: